hanspoo/b2b-starter/README.md

 Dev and prod uses postgresql.

-Create a database with this script:
+In simple, create a database and put the credentials in the .env file, you can use this script:

 ```
 sudo su postgres -s bin/create-db-as-postgres.sh b2b